peterszombati/compile-typescript-to-single-file/README.md

-# compile-typescript-to-single-file
-Compile TypeScript to single file
+## Compile TypeScript to single file

 Just run (src/index.ts is only for example) chmod +x build.sh && ./build.sh